|

 Then there is the question of personal style.
 As a shaman you don't have to administer your professionalism the same way say a psychologist has to.
 You don't have to be cool and wear a mask all the time.

-Other shamans are very 'nice' and popular.
-They don't do anything witch can provoke anyone.
-People quickly get to feel safe with them and it good that there are some shamans like that.
+Other shamans are very nice and popular.
+They don't do anything witch can upset anyone.
+People quickly get to feel safe with them, and it is good that there are some shamans like that.
 Others preferably do things they can make money on.
 There is certainly nothing wrong about that.
-They often reach a lot of people and pave the way for there many students - and other shamans as well.
+They often reach a lot of people and pave the way for their many students - and other shamans as well.

 |